elvirathart/testcafe-aab/README-elvira.md

 __Other automation / optimalizations__

-I completed the yml file I found in the github folder so it can run in github actions.
+I completed the yml testcafe file in the github folder so it can run in github actions.
 Locally I use the testfolder as the testdirectory, CI runs from what it considers workspace root.
 I added a patch in util.js to support both cases.

 Running the tests was quite slow, therefor I tried to speed it up a bit by specifying in .testcaferc.js in which folder to look for tests, running the browser headless and use concurrency.
 To speed the tests up in the pipeline I added in the yml cache for npm and dependencies in the package-lock.json, headless and concurrency.

+Finally, I also incorporated an HTML reporter during the test execution process.
+This HTML reporter generates a detailed report that includes a timestamp, and is automatically saved as an artifact within the GitHub Actions workflow for easy access and review.

 *Thanks for the assignment!*